 HMS Prince of Wales is in the final stages of construction (Picture: PA).

-This time next year it is hoped HMS Prince of Wales will be leaving Rosyth dockyard in Scotland ready for sea trials.
+This time next year it is hoped HMS Prince of Wales will have left Rosyth dockyard in Scotland ready for sea trials.

 Work began on the second Queen Elizabeth-class aircraft carrier in May 2011 and is now in the final stages of construction.